Policy vision

 Trapped in temporary accommodation data pack

 Through Freedom of Information research, we discovered that thousands of homeless households – including children and many domestic violence survivors – are stuck in temporary accommodation in England because of council rules on housing-debt.
-The data pack points to households in TA being judged as financial risks as tenants rather than as vulnerable families with children who need housing.
+The data pack points to households in Temporary Accommodation being judged as financial risks as tenants rather than as vulnerable families with children who need housing.
 We are calling for urgent review and greater monitoring of the impact of these rules.

 Download